 For wider financial advice, you can get a free consultation from an ICAEW Chartered Accountant in the ICAEW’s Business Advice Service.
 Find your local ICAEW Chartered Accountant here.

 To qualify as a Business Finance Adviser, ICAEW firms must be able to offer small to medium sized business advice on the following areas:

-All firms in the Business Finance Advice scheme will be able to use the ‘kitemark’ symbol in their own marketing, which will also be shown against your 2013 Find a Chartered Accountant directory listing.
+All firms in the Business Finance Advice scheme can use the ‘kitemark’ symbol in their own marketing, which will also be shown against your Find a Chartered Accountant directory listing.